Any thought on the use and safety of stable value funds in a 401(k)?

 Also, conservative investors are drawn to the predictability of a stable value fund.
 After all, the up-and-down movements of stock funds—and even bond funds—are enough for some folks to want something ‘stable.’

-On the outside, a stable value fund looks like (and generally acts like) a money market fund, or even a savings account.
+What is a S>What is a Stable Value Fund?e outside, a stable value fund looks like (and generally acts like) a money market fund, or even a savings account.
 Generally, your initial contribution never loses value.
 From there, you collect an interest payment.

 Compare that to a bond fund that, even though relatively safer than a stock fund, can lose value if interest rates increase.
 That’s called interest rate risk.